 Data Source and Calculation: The total cost avoidance for food and housekeeping items are calculated separately using the method the Joint Legislative Audit and Review Commission (JLARC) provided in its 2001 review of VDC operations.
 First, the average local price is calculated for each item on the survey.
-Second, the extended sales of each item is calculated using the quantity sold multiplied by the VDC price and the quantity sold multiplied by the average local price.
-Next, the sum of the extended sales using VDC prices is subtracted from the sum of the extended sales using the average local prices.
-Finally, the difference is divided by the sum of the extended sales using VDC prices to yield the cost avoidance percentage.
+Second, the extended sales of each item is calculated using the quantity sold multiplied by the VDC price and the quantity sold multiplied by the vDC prices is subtracted from the sum of the extended sales using VDC prices is subtracted from the sum of the extended sales using VDC prices to yield the cost avoidance percentage.

 To calculate the total dollar value cost avoidance, the food and housekeeping cost avoidance percentages are averaged and the resulting average is multiplied by the total sales for the fiscal year.